James-Livesey/mandarin/resources/introduction/mechanics.md

 Chinese characters are almost always drawn from top-left to bottom-right.

 ## Pinyin
 Up until the 1950s, there was no easy way to express the pronunciation of Mandarin characters in writing.
-Pinyin (拼音) was introduced as a way of writing Chinese characters phonetically, much like how in English, we also write can words somewhat phonetically (fuh-neh-tuh-klee).
+Pinyin (拼音) was introduced as a way of writing Chinese characters phonetically; much like how in English, we also can write words somewhat phonetically (fuh-neh-tuh-klee).

-Pinyin was mainly invented as a means to allow the Chinese to enter Mandarin into computers.
+Pinyin was mainly invented as a means to allow Chinese speakers to enter Mandarin into computers.
 Chinese has thousands of unique characters which would never fit on a keyboard, and so they needed to find an alternative way of entering them in.
 After many iterations, they settled on using a QWERTY keyboard to enter pinyin. <a href="https://www.youtube.com/watch?v=hBDwXipHykQ" target="_blank">Here's a great video that I recommend if you want to learn more about the development of Chinese text entry.</a>

 ## Tones
 Each character has a unique sound, but pronunication is important.
 The meaning of a spoken word can change drastically if the **tone** is different.
 Pinyin represents this by using accents.